pfink/nuimo-openhab-python/README.md

 - [x] Add `sendFrequency` support for sliders
 - [ ] Add support for `Setpoint`s
 - [ ] Add support for the FLY_UPDOWN gesture
-- [ ] Add more alternative key mapping examples and introduction video for the recommended key mapping
+- [x] Add key mapping documentation and introduction video for the recommended key mapping
 - [ ] Catch and treat HTTP errors from the REST API (e.g. 503)
 - [x] Show LED numbers between 0 and 100 for `Sliders`
 - [x] Offer possibility to track the battery level within openHAB